fs7744/NZOrz/README.md

 # PS

-1. Not base on asp.net, but core core is learn from Kestrel and not support IIS.
+1. Not base on asp.net, but core core is learn from Kestrel/Yarp and not support IIS.
 2. Not support hot restart, because of it is not easy about [Migrate Socket between processes](https://github.com/dotnet/runtime/issues/48637) and do it with Cross-platform.
 3. Vic is too lazy, so maybe no one know which day will be done.